David Watkins (Kentucky politician)

-David Allen Watkins (born March 10, 1943) is an American politician and a Democratic member of the Kentucky House of Representatives representing District 11 since January 2007.
+David Allen Watkins (born March 10, 1943) is an American politician who was a Democratic member of the Kentucky House of Representatives from 2007 to 2017, representing District 11.
+He was defeated for reelection in 2016 by Republican Robby Mills.

 Education

 Watkins earned his BS and MA from Western Kentucky University and his MD from the University of Louisville School of Medicine.